Get

 2. To Greet You

 Another theory is that cats sniff faces as a way of saying hello.
 When they meet another cat, they’ll often start by sniffing each other’s butt or face.
-This allows them to exchange information like their names, where they live, and what they’ve been up to.
+This allows them to exchange information like their sexual status, where they live, and what they’ve been up to.

 So when you get home, and your cat moves in to sniff your face, they are just saying welcome home!

-Cats have scent glands on their faces, so when they rub their heads against you, they are marking you as their territory.
-They do this to other cats as well, which is why you often see them sniffing each other’s butts.
+Cats have scent glands on their faces, so while sniffing you, they may also rub their heads against you, which means they are marking you as familiar.
+They do this to other cats as well.

 Face rubbing is also a form of grooming.
 When cats lick themselves, they spread their scent all over their bodies.
 But when they lick your face, they are essentially bathing you and covering you in their smell.